M-arcus/cloudron-docs/developer/docs/api.md

     key: <string>,                   // pem encoded TLS key
     memoryLimit: <number>,           // memory constraint in bytes
     backupId: <string>,              // initialize the app from this backup
+    backupFormat: <string>,          // the backup format (tgz or rsync) of the backupId
     xFrameOptions: <string>,         // set X-Frame-Options header, to control which websites can embed this app
     robotsTxt: <string>,             // robots.txt file content
     sso: <boolean>,                  // integrate with Cloudron user management
+    enableBackup: <boolean>,         // enable automatic backups
+    enableAutomaticUpdate: <boolean> // enable automatic updates
+    alternateDomains: [{             // array of subdomain and domain that should redirect to this app
+        subdomain: <string>
+        domain: <string>
+    }, ... ],
+    cert: <string>,                  // PEM encoded certificate
+    key: <string>,                   // PEM encoded certificate key
     debugMode: null || {             // launch app in debugging mode
         cmd: [ ],                    // array of strings with the command to run
         readonlyRootfs: <boolean>    // set to true if the app's file system must be read-only